chihacknight/chihacknight.org/_posts/events/2014-06-10-tracking-the-built-environment-with-building-permits.md

 AND

-[Steve Vance](https://twitter.com/stevevance) will talk about [Licensed Chicago Contractors](http://www.licensedchicagocontractors.com/), his project to track and notify people about new construction updates in Chicago.
+[Steven Vance](https://twitter.com/stevevance) will talk about [Licensed Chicago Contractors](http://www.licensedchicagocontractors.com/), his project to track and notify people about new construction updates in Chicago.

 ---